Home breadcrumb back arrow Back to All Blog

 Entire Agreement

-It also means that if anything changes, both parties will agree to it in writing and sign it before continuing with the contract.
+This clause states that everything in the service agreement is true, complete, and binding.
+If anything changes, both parties will agree to it in writing and sign it before continuing.

 Signatures